-- H1s and meta tags assigned to each page
+- H1 and meta tags assigned to each page

-- new content added on a regular basis, and
+- New content added on a regular basis

-For those of you who are new to this domain, Google Ads is a system run by Google that allows you to pay for your website to appear at the top of the Search Engine Results Page (SERP).
-You’ll bid for certain keywords, such as “surgical practice Atlanta.”
+Google Ads is a system run by Google that allows you to pay for your website to appear at the top of the Search Engine Results Page (SERP).
+You’ll bid for certain keywords or keyphrases, such as “surgical practice Atlanta.”
 You’ll be shown exactly how much each keyword costs per click.
-Then, if someone runs a Google search for those keywords, a clickable ad for your practice will appear at the top of the page – and send them to your website when they click.
-You’ll be charged only when someone clicks through the ad.

 Google ad campaigns can be very successful, but it’s important to choose the most relevant keywords and to monitor the campaign to be sure that your money is well spent.

-A Facebook page is an excellent way to share information about your opening hours, and different services you offer.
+A Facebook page or Instagram account are excellent ways to share information about your opening hours and the different services you offer.
 It can also be a great place to start a conversation and get customer input (and hopefully positive reviews).

-Make sure staff reply promptly to direct messages.
+Make sure staff reply promptly to direct messages on social media.
 This will ensure a good reputation for responsiveness.
-Also, don’t be afraid to think out of the box – platforms like YouTube and Tumblr can be very effective marketing channels, since your practice won’t be competing with as many other voices.
+Also, don’t be afraid to think out of the box – platforms like YouTube and Tumblr could be very effective marketing channels since your practice won’t be competing with as many other voices.